 In 2015, 25% of high school and 7.7% of middle school students reported using a tobacco product in the past 30 days.
 Analysis from the National Survey on Drug Use and Health (NSDUH) shows that teens who smoke are 9 times more likely to meet the medical criteria for alcohol abuse and dependence.
-Teens who smoke are also 13 times more likely to meet criteria for illegal drug abuse and dependence, than teens who do not smoke.
+Teens who smoke are also 13 times more likely to meet the criteria for illegal drug abuse and dependence, than teens who do not smoke.

-Both alcohol and drug abuse in teenage years can significantly affect brain development.
+Both alcohol and drug abuse in the teenage years can significantly affect brain development.
 We now know that nicotine does this too.
 Nicotine, being a highly addictive chemical, wires the brain to rely on outside substances to function.
 This is true in the case of traditional cigarettes and e-cigarettes alike.

 Teen Smoking’s Effect on Drug and Alcohol Abuse & Mental Health